eclipse-openj9/openj9-docs/docs/vgclog_balancedexamples.md

   </mem-info>
 </gc-end>

+Comparing the heap status at the beginning and end of the subincrement shows that there is no change in free memory available or `<remembered-set>`  values.

-The second part of the increment, the `GMP work packet processing` sub-increment, is recorded using the `<concurrent-start>` and <concurrent-end>` elements.
+The second part of the increment, the `GMP work packet processing` subincrement, is recorded using the `<concurrent-start>` and <concurrent-end>` elements.

 ```xml
 <concurrent-start id="373" type="GMP work packet processing" contextid="347" timestamp="2020-11-13T06:32:28.541">